How to Register to Vote in Michigan

 -

-If students do decide to register at an address that is different from what is listed on their driver’s license, be aware that any change to a voter registration address will automatically update the state’s records for your driver’s license address as well.
+If students decide to register at an address that is different from what is listed on their driver’s license, be aware that any change to a voter registration address will automatically update the state’s records for your driver’s license address as well.
 A sticker will be sent in the mail to update the address on your license

 -